slowriot/libtelegram/README.md

 interactions per minute at all times of day).

 ### FastCGI Listener ###

+** NOTE: FastCGI is disabled in the current version, due to the underlying library becoming outdated vs ASIO.
+It only with Boost 1.69 and earlier - see https://github.com/darrengarvey/cgi/issues/16.
+Contributors are welcome to migrate to an alternative fastcgi library.
+Meanwhile, the polling listener works, and is now the default. **

 This listener speaks fastcgi and is designed to be launched by your webserver.
 It runs multithreaded.
 You set callbacks, and it asynchronously listens for events from Telegram and calls them when needed.
 The listener takes care of